DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

 Below is the detailed Product Requirements Document.
 It is organized by feature and then broken down into discrete user stories.
 Each story is numbered and includes a title, whether it is a frontend or backend API story, a user story written in the "As a, I want, so that" format, design/UX considerations (when applicable), acceptance criteria written in Given/When/Then style, detailed architecture design notes, and any dependency notes.
-This document assumes that the system uses a RESTful API (with endpoints as defined) and a frontend built using GDS components and standard routing (for example, with React and React Router).
+This document assumes that the system uses a RESTful API (with endpoints as defined) and a frontend built using GDS components and standard routing (for example, with Node.js + Hapi.js, govuk-frontend npm library, Nunjucks templates).

 ---